PANTHORA

 Mythology and Beliefs

-Eslar spiritual traditions center around the pursuit of understanding rather than worship of specific deities.
-The core belief system, known as the Path of Illumination, holds that the universe operates according to discoverable principles and that intelligent beings have both the right and responsibility to understand these principles.
+Eslar spiritual traditions center around the pursuit of understanding rather than the worship of specific deities.
+The core belief system, known as the Path of Illumination, holds that the universe operates according to discoverable principles and that intelligent beings have both the right and the responsibility to understand them.
 This philosophical framework survived the Fall of the Old Gods largely intact, as the eslar had never been deeply dependent on divine guidance for their spiritual needs.

 The Guardians of the Dead have developed their own specialized mythology around their unique responsibilities.
 They speak of the Vigilant Ones—spiritual entities (not gods in the traditional sense) who watch over the boundaries between life and death and who guide those who must venture into dangerous realms of knowledge.
 These beliefs provide psychological support for individuals whose work requires them to regularly confront the horrifying remnants of necromantic corruption.